stfc/PSyclone/tutorial/practicals/nemo/1_nemo_psyir/README.md

 END PROGRAM tra_adv
 ```

-When examining the PSyIR and writing transformation scripts, it may be
+When examining the PSyIR (the internal representation that PSyclone
+uses to generate and translate code) and writing transformation
-useful to see the documentation of the various node types.
-The best
+scripts, it may be useful to see the documentation of the various node
-way to do this is to use the PSyclone Reference Guide available on
+types.
+The best way to do this is to use the PSyclone Reference Guide
+available on
 [readthedocs](https://psyclone-ref.readthedocs.io/en/latest/).

 ## 1. Processing NEMO Fortran code with PSyclone ##